objectionary/lints/src/main/resources/org/eolang/motives/misc/duplicate-names-in-diff-context.md

 # Duplicate names

-The names of objects in the same file (even if the names are in different scopes) should be different so that there is no confusion
+Object names in the same file must be unique, even across different scopes, to avoid confusion.

 Incorrect: